Are you wondering how to make your Christmas tree last longer this year? Use the tips below to extend the life of your tree and reduce needle drop.

 8 Ways to Make Your Christmas Tree Last Longer

 Making sure you take extra care before your tree even goes in your home will be important for keeping it fresh.
 Use care not to break branches or bend the thin part at the top.
 Also, you should prepare the trunk for water and care.
-Make a 1 inch slice off the bottom of the trunk where the tree was cut to allow it to soak up nutrients and water when you place it in your home.
+Make a 1-inch slice off the bottom of the trunk where the tree was cut to allow it to soak up nutrients and water when you place it in your home.

 This means buying as local as possible so that your tree is fresh and grown in an environment that is sustainable and ideal.
 If you can, pick a local tree farm to go and select a fresh cut tree if possible.
 If there are no local tree farms, your next best bet is to cut one yourself by obtaining a permit from the Forest Service.
 As a last resort, buy from a tree stand but make sure you feel the needles first.
 They should not fall off when touched or the tree is not fresh and could be more than a week past its cut date.

 When you buy flowers, you place them in water as soon as you get them home, don’t you?
 Your tree is the same way.
 It needs water to continue to last.
 Make sure the water is not too cold as that can actually “shock” the tree.

-Make sure it is far away from anything that could dry it out, not only for preservation sake, but safety.
+Make sure it is far away from anything that could dry it out, not only for preservation’s sake but for safety.
 This means not placing it near baseboard heaters, fans, vents, or in direct sunlight.
 A dry location will make your effort to keep it well-watered pointless.

-6. Consider using newer LED bulbs for lights on your tree.
+Consider using newer LED bulbs for lights on your tree.
 They produce less heat and therefore, will not be as drying.

 Check once or twice a day as some trees tend to be very thirsty.
 Every time you add water, make sure it is warm and has a teaspoon of sugar dissolved in it.

 When you are done with your evergreen beauty, be sure to recycle it.
-Most cities have recycling programs now, so check your local paper for drop off locations or pick up dates and times.
+Most cities have recycling programs now, so check your local paper for drop-off locations or pick-up dates and times.